Synixe/Documents/guides/players/radios.md

 <hr/>

 # AN/PRC-117F, AN/VRC-103
-The AN/PRC-117 (or its vehicle configuration AN/VRC-103) is a long range command level radio carried in a backpack (or pre-mounted in vehicles) used by Squad Leaders, Command and Support elements to communicate with one another.
+The AN/PRC-117 (or its vehicle configuration AN/VRC-103) is a long range command radio carried in a backpack (or pre-mounted in vehicles) used by Squad Leaders, Command and Support elements to communicate with one another.
 ![Diagram](img/117f.png)
 ## Volume Control
 Clicking on the `+` on the radio will increase the volume of the 117F by 10% to a maximum of 100%, clicking on the `-` will decrease the volume by 10% to a minimum of 20%.